Asabeneh/30-Days-Of-JavaScript/10_Day/10_day_Set_and_Map.md

 ### Difference of sets

-To find an the difference between two sets can be achieved using filter.
+To find  the difference between two sets can be achieved using filter.
 Lets find the different of set A and set B (A \ B)

 ```js
 let a = [1, 2, 3, 4, 5]